netlify/next-runtime/README.md

 ## Beta feedback

-Please share any thoughts, feedback or questions about the beta in our discussion [here](https://github.com/netlify/netlify-plugin-nextjs/discussions/706).
+Please share any thoughts, feedback or questions about the beta [in our discussion](https://github.com/netlify/netlify-plugin-nextjs/discussions/706).